stellar/stellar-core/docs/learn/admin.md

 `$ stellar-core --newhist <historyarchive>`

-on _one_ node, to initialize the history archive.
+to initialize every history archive you are putting to.
 Run:

 `$ stellar-core --newdb`